 Our College of Science Ambassadors are a group of University of Utah students who are passionate about science and their education.
-Ambassadors participate in recruitment events including Red White and U day, College of Science events, high school visits, and other STEM recruitment programs, where they assist and communicate with prospective College of Science students.
+Ambassadors are leaders in our college and help with a wide variety of events, the recruitment of new students, and keeping current students engaged and excited about science.

 Academic Advising video tutorials

 AP Credit Placement

 "My interest in medicine stems from my childhood experience."

 Dominque Pablito grew up in the small town of Aneth, Utah, on the Navajo Nation, and in New Mexico on the Zuni Reservation.
 She lived in a four-bedroom house with 13 family members, sharing a bedroom with her mother and brother, and visited relatives for extended stays.

 “I spent time with my great grandmother, whose house had no running water or electricity,” said Pablito.

 Because her grandparents did not speak English, Pablito learned the Zuni and Navajo languages.
 Pablito said her father, an alcoholic, came in and out of her life.